 Cut the base of the sled 18″ X 18″

-Cut the two hardwood rails 18″ long and carefully fit into the table top miter grooves.
+Cut the two hardwood rails 18″ long and carefully fit into the table top mitre grooves.

-Place the two rails in the miter grooves and set the base of the sled on top of them.
+Place the two rails in the mitre grooves and set the base of the sled on top of them.

-Carefully mark the center of the sled base at 9″ (dead center)
+Carefully mark the centre of the sled base at 9″ (dead centre)

-Move the saw fence against the sled base and move till the dead center line is centered on the blade.
+Move the saw fence against the sled base and move until the dead centre line is centred on the blade.

 Secure the sled base to the hardwood rails with glue and nails.

-On the top of the sled base, mitered at 45 deg.each, place the two pieces of 2″ by 3/4″ forming a perfect 90 Deg.
+On the top of the sled base, mitred at 45 deg.each, place the two pieces of 2″ by 3/4″ forming a perfect 90 Deg.